In today’s article we’ll review the communication ports found on the Allen-Bradley series of MicroLogix programmable controllers.

 The MicroLogix 1400 also has a built-in 10/100 Mbps Ethernet port (Channel 1) for messaging, HMI’s, or programming.

 MicroLogix 1400 Communication Ports:

 1400 is similar to the 1100 in the fact that it comes with the same isolated 8 pin Mini-Din serial port (Channel 0) which supports both RS-232 and RS-485.

 Unlike the 1100, the MicroLogix 1400 includes a second non-isolated serial port (Channel 2.)
 This additional port is an RS-232C 9 Pin D shell DB9.

 The MicroLogix 1400 also comes with an RJ45 10/100 Ethernet port just like the 1100 and is used for messaging, HMI’s, or programming.

 I hope you find the above details about the MicroLogix’s communication ports helpful.

-If you have any comments, questions, or corrections please don’t hesitate to share them by using the “Leave a reply” form at the bottom of this page.
+If you have any comments, questions, or corrections please don’t hesitate to share them by using the “post a comment or question” link below.

 Until next time, Peace ✌️